-While it may seem like a minor charge to some, driving while intoxicated charges, also sometimes called drunk driving charges after a DWI arrest can have life altering consequences.
-An experienced Houston DWI lawyer can help you navigate your case and minimize or even eliminate the serious consequences that can follow such a charge and conviction.
+While it may seem like a minor charge to some, driving while intoxicated charges, also sometimes called drunk driving charges after a DWI arrest, can have life-altering consequences.
+An experienced Houston DWI lawyer or criminal defense lawyer can help you navigate your case and minimize or even eliminate the serious consequences that can follow such a charge and conviction.
 Whether you are looking to ensure that your reputation remains untarnished by such an allegation or trying to prevent serious consequences to your daily ability to carry out essential tasks, an experienced DWI attorney is a must.

 A seasoned attorney from Hochglaube & DeBorde, P.C., a law firm you can trust, can work with you on your DUI case.
 The legal team at Hochglaube & DeBorde will keep you informed every step of the way so that you understand the facts and details of your case as well as the options available to you to fight these types of charges.